This is a gear review about the Best Ultralight Sleeping Pads for Backpacking 2025.

 The only other lightweight sleeping pad in this review that is equal to the Nemo Tensor for comfort is the Sea to Summit Ether Light XT Insulated which is also quiet but slightly thicker.

-Overall, the Nemo Tensor Insulated is one of the best backpacking sleeping pads for 2024.
+Overall, the Nemo Tensor Trail Ultralight Insulated Sleeping Pad is one of the best backpacking sleeping pads for 2025.

 Compare Prices: